 The MSO reaches out to diverse audiences through concert performances and nationally recognized education and outreach programs.
 All programs are guided by the MSO Family Shared Vision which states that the MSO exists for three purposes: to comfort, educate, entertain and exhilarate the human soul through events of cultural significance, relevance and artistic challenge; to embrace, preserve and foster our musical heritage; and to enhance the vibrancy of our community.

-The MSO's standard of excellence extends beyond the concert hall and into the community, reaching more than 40,000 children and their families through its Arts in Community Education (ACE) program, Youth and Teen concerts, Music for Me concerts, Meet the Music pre-concert talks, and Friday Evening Post-Concert Talkbacks.
-In its 24th year, the nationally-recognized ACE program integrates arts education into state-required curricula, providing arts opportunities for students when budget cuts may eliminate music and arts programming.
-The program provides lesson plans and supporting materials as well as classroom visits from ensembles of MSO musicians and artists from local organizations.
-In addition, ACE students attend MSO concerts tailored to each grade level.
-This season, more than 7,500 students and 600 teachers and faculty in 23 Southeastern Wisconsin schools will participate in ACE.
+The MSO's standard of excellence extends beyond the concert hall and into the community, reaching more than 40,000 children and their families through its Arts in Community Education (ACE) program, Youth and Teen concerts, Meet the Music pre-concert talks, and Friday Evening Post-Concert Talkbacks.
+Celebrating its 25th year, the nationally-recognized ACE program integrates arts education into state-required curricula, providing opportunities for students when budget cuts may eliminate arts programming.
+The program provides lesson plans and supporting materials, classroom visits from MSO musician ensembles and artists from local organizations, and an MSO concert tailored to each grade level.
+This season, more than 7,600 students and 500 teachers and faculty in 25 Southeastern Wisconsin schools will participate in ACE.

 Learn more about the MSO's history here.